andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

     you may also enjoy
     <a href="how-aura-frames-scales-for-peak-load-ruby-on-rails"
        style="color:#005bbb; font-weight:600; text-decoration:none;">
-    How Aura Frames Scales For Peak Load with Ruby on Rails (#1 in App Store)
+    Scaling Rails at Aura Frames: Splitting to 8 Primaries and Reaching #1 in the App Store
     </a>.
   </p>
 </div>